ivlachos/agamemnon/README.md

 | MEM_MB | Default: 1 (do not edit) |
 | TPS | Number of threads to be used **per sample** - default: 8 |</br>

-**MODE 1:** Quantification of microbial genomes in Metagenomics/Metatranscriptomics NGS samples.</br>
+**MODE 1:** Quantification of microbial genomes in **Shotgun Metagenomics/Metatranscriptomics** NGS samples.</br>

+In MODE 1, AGAMEMNON will directly quantify the abundances of microbial genomes in Shotgun Metagenomics/Metatranscriptomics samples and thus, some of the **config.yml** parameters (CONTROL_INDEX, HOST_INDEX, INDEX_FASTQ, HOST_SAM, TYPE) are not mandatory for the execution of the pipeline.
+You can leave the default "NA" value.
+Even if you set a different value, it wont make any difference in the execution process.</br>

+**MODE 2:** Quantification of microbial genomes in **host-specific RNA/DNA** NGS samples.</br>